jadbox/ASwiftPromise/README.md

     var d = Deffered<Int,Int>(isCold:false);
     var p = d.promise;

-    d.done(2); // ignored since the Deffered is cold and no handles have been placed on the promise yet
+    d.done(2); // ignored since the Deffered is hot and no handles have been placed on the promise yet

     var mf = p.success
         .filter() { $0 < 100 }